Chapter V · revised 28 April 2026

 Pros

-• Passive investors can participate without operational liability.
+• Passive investors participate without operational liability.

-• Professional management by experienced operators or outside managers.
+• Professional management by experienced operators.

-• Clear authority structure prevents unauthorized actions.
+• Clear authority structure prevents unauthorised actions.

 • Preferred by venture capital and angel investors.